plainbanana/Redis-Cluster-Fast/README.md

 ## wait\_one\_response()

 If there are any unexcuted callbacks, it will block until at least one is executed.
-The return value can be either 0 for normal, 1 for no callbacks remained, or -1 for other errors.
+The return value can be either 1 for success, 0 for no callbacks remained, or undef for other errors.

 ## wait\_all\_responses()

 If there are any unexcuted callbacks, it will block until all of them are executed.
-The return value can be either 0 for normal, 1 for no callbacks remained, or -1 for other errors.
+The return value can be either 1 for success, 0 for no callbacks remained, or undef for other errors.

 ## disconnect()